Russian Revolution: Historiography

 The Soviet-Marxist interpretation is the belief that the Russian Revolution under the Bolsheviks was a proud and glorious effort of the working class which saw the removal of the Tsar, nobility, and capitalists from positions of power.
 The Bolsheviks and later the Communist Party took the first steps in liberating the proletariat and building a workers' state that practiced equality.
 Outside of Eastern Europe this view was heavily criticized as following the death of Lenin the Soviet Union became more authoritarian.
-Even though the Soviet Union no longer exists, the Soviet-Marxist view is still interpreted in academia today.
-Both academics and Soviet supporters acknowledge this view is bolstered by several key events.
-First, the RSFSR made substantial advancements to women's' rights.
+Even though the Soviet Union no longer exists, the Soviet-Marxist view is still used as an interpretation in academia today.
+Both academics and Soviet supporters argue this view is supported by several events.
+First, the RSFSR made substantial advances to women's rights.
 It was the first country to decriminalize abortion and allowed women to be educated, which was forbidden under the Tsar.
-Furthermore, the RSFSR decriminalized homosexuality between consenting adults which was seen as radical for the time period.
-The Bolshevik government also actively recruited working class citizens into positions of party leadership, thereby ensuring the proletariat had a voice in policymaking.
+Furthermore, the RSFSR decriminalized homosexuality between consenting adults, which was seen as radical for the time period.
+The Bolshevik government also actively recruited working class citizens into positions of party leadership, thereby ensuring the proletariat was represented in policymaking.
 One of the most important aspects to this view was the Bolshevik victory in the Russian Civil War.
 On paper, the Bolsheviks should have been defeated in part due to the broad international support their enemies were receiving.
 Britain, France, the United States, Japan, and other countries sent aid to the White Army and expedition forces against the Bolsheviks.
 The Bolsheviks were further at a disadvantage due to factors such as: the small land area under their control, lack of professional officers, and supply shortages.
 In spite of this, the Red Army prevailed.
 The Red Army unlike many White factions maintained a high morale among their troops and civilians throughout the duration of the civil war.
-This was in part due to their skillful use propaganda.
+This was in part due to their skillful use of propaganda.
 Bolshevik propaganda portrayed the Red Army as liberators and stewards of the poor and downtrodden.
 Bolshevik support was further elevated by Lenin's initiatives to distribute land to the peasantry, and ending the war with Germany.
-During the civil war, the Bolsheviks were able to raise an army numbering around 5 million active soldiers.
+During the civil war, the Bolsheviks were able to raise an army numbering around five million active soldiers.
 Domestic support and patriotism played a decisive role in the Russian Civil War.
 By 1923 the Bolsheviks had controlled the last of the White Army holdouts and the Russian Civil War concluded with a Bolshevik victory.
 This victory ultimately influenced how the Soviet Union interpreted its own ideology and the October Revolution itself.
 Starting in 1919, the Soviets would commemorate the event with a military parade and a public holiday.
 This tradition lasted up until the collapse of the Soviet Union.
 As time went on the Soviet-Marxist interpretation evolved with an "anti-Stalinist" version of it.
 This subsection attempts to draw a distinction between the "Lenin period" (1917–24) and the "Stalin period" (1928–53).